 SGA is also involved with the community.
 We promote and conduct several service projects every year, including:

 The SGA consists of: Executive Council (five officers), Member Body (general members) and Advisors.

-Students from the Member Body are appointed to sit on each of the five College Advisory System (CAS) Committees.
+Students from the Member Body are appointed to sit on each of the College Advisory System (CAS) Committees.
 Members also work with the Executive Council and the Campus Life Office to discuss concerns, plan projects and respond to issues.

 What is the Executive Council?